home

 Facilities

-The visitor centre has exhibits suitable for both children and adults; it is often manned by the wardens and rangers for the reserve, who are happy to answer questions and give directions to help visitors get the most out of their time at Kenfig NNR.
+The Reserve Centre has exhibits suitable for both children and adults.
 Dotted about the reserve are interpretation boards to help with identification of various plants, birds and other wildlife to be seen there.

-There is no cafe but there are machines that dispense snacks and drinks in the centre, where there are public toilets (not accessible when the centre is closed).
-There are pubs, shops and cafes in the surrounding area.
+There is no cafe on the site, but there are machines that dispense snacks and drinks in the Reserve Centre, where there are public toilets (not accessible when the Centre is closed).
+There are also pubs, shops and cafes in the surrounding area.

 Description of Site